Housing crisis: Finding an apartment as an expat in the Netherlands 2026

 The fundamental problem

-Source: CBS Netherlands (Statistics Bureau), ABN AMRO Housing Research, Rabobank
+Source: CBS Netherlands, ABN AMRO Housing Research, Rabobank

 Part 1: Understanding the 3-4x income requirement